itspriyanshi/OnePlus-Website-Clone/README.md

 # OnePlus-Website-Clone
-This project is a clone of single page OnePlus website made uding HTML and CSS.
+This project is a clone of single page OnePlus website made using HTML and CSS.